pcrady/coinbase_exchange/README.md

 cryptocurrencies on the coinbase pro platform.
 This package uses api keys which must be generated from [coinbase pro](https://pro.coinbase.com/) or the [coinbase pro sandbox](https://public.sandbox.pro.coinbase.com/).

-To test to make sure you have generated your keys correctly paste them into:
+To test to make sure you have generated your keys correctly, create a file test/secrets.dart with the contents:
 ```dart
 class Secrets {
   static const String apiKey = '';